 The always reliable source of the internet claims the first use of pressurized air to move leaves on the ground was in the 1800s, in Japan.
 It seems the modern interpretation of the leaf blower appeared in the 1950s, and the implement — using the crude, polluting, noisy two-stroke engine — was originally designed to spray chemicals onto crops, not blow leaves around, or snow.

 People being people, though, and shovelling snow being the worst sort of soul-sucking manual labour other than digging ditches (I say this having grown up in the 'snowbelt' in Ontario and shovelling my share of white hell, as well as ditches), one day some guy (he was likely a lazy guy, let's be brutally honest here) faced a snowy walkway and thought, 'What if I just aim my leaf blower at that?'

 The rest is history.
 We've been blowing ever since.
 "Progress," some would call it.

 The thing about progress, procedures and rules, though, as Kafka taught us, is that they can sometimes promote behaviour that isn't all that human.
 With this can come indifferent shoulder-shrugging from bureaucracies.

 Take 3:45 a.m. wake-ups from leaf-blower racket, as has come to be my norm in west Oliver.
-City response to the my complaints about the noise of laziness waking me and other residents?
+The city response to the my complaints about the noise of laziness waking me and other residents?
+Shoulder shrug.

 Indifference means our city actively promotes snow-clearing workers to use leaf blowers that produce 100 decibels of noise (that's roughly the same as a jackhammer, by the way) at all hours of the day.